 In the communication cycle, the element of feedback refers to the receiver's response or reaction to the message sent by the sender.
-Here are the key element of feedback in the communication cycle:
+Here are the key elements of feedback in the communication cycle:

-- RECEIVER'S RESPONSE: Feedback involves the receiver providing a response or reaction to the message they have received. - UNDERSTANDING: Feedback indicates whether the receiver has understood the message correctly. - CLARITY: If the receiver provides feedback that they found the message unclear or confusing, it prompts the sender to reconsider their communication approach and improves the clarity of the message. - CONFIRMATION: Positive feedback or confirmation from the recipient indicates successful reception and comprehension of the message. - QUESTIONS AND QUERIES: Feedback can include question or queries from the receiver seeking clarification or more information.
+- Receivers' response: feedback involves the receiver providing a response or reaction to the message they have received. - Understanding: feedback indicates whether the receiver has understood the message correctly. - Clarity: if the receiver provides feedback that they found the message unclear or confusing, it prompts the sender to reconsider their communication approach and improve the clarity of the message. - Confirmation: positive feedback or confirmation from the recipient indicates successful reception and comprehension of the message. - Questions and Queries: feedback can include questions are queries from the receiver seeking clarification or more information.

-ACTION OR RESPONSE: In certain situation, feedback may involve the receiver taking specific action or responding to the message in some way, indicating engagement with the communication.
-MPROVEMENT AND ADAPTATION: Feedback helps the sender to improve future communication by learning from the receiver's response.
+- Action or response: in certain situations, feedback may involve the receiver talking specific action or responding to the message in some way, indicating engagement with the communication. - Improvement and adaptation: feedback helps the sender to improve future communication by learning from the receiver's response.